-In addition to its student and new lawyer mentoring program, the HBA provides professional formation opportunities, such as the 2010 Memorial Day MCLE travel seminar to Huatulco, Mexico and a series of spotlight volunteer opportunities in conjunction with the St. Thomas More Society and the PLC.
-The HBA’s “de barranda” mixers throughout the year have become a staple of the social life of the local legal community.
+In addition to uniting and inspiring, the HBA provides professional and networking opportunities for its members, including the 2014 Memorial Day MCLE travel seminar to Belize.
+The HBA’s de barranda mixers throughout the year have become a staple of the social life of the local legal community.

-In short, the HBA is a great place to give back to the community, empower the next generation of Latino lawyers and leaders, meet new friends, see old faces and share some good memories.
-If you are interested in becoming a member or in learning more about the HBA, its Committees, its scholarships, or how to get involved, please visit our website at www.ochba.org or e-mail firstname.lastname@example.org.
+In short, the HBA is a great place to give back to the community, empower the next generation of Latino lawyers and leaders, meet new friends, see old faces, and share good memories.
+If you are interested in becoming a member or learning more about the HBA, its Committees, its scholarships, or how to get involved, please visit www.ochba.org or email firstname.lastname@example.org.